How to Split Test Your Facebook Content

 The other ways to physically do this include using any of the standard posting and scheduling tools (Sprout Social, Hootsuite, PostPlanner etc) and using the targeting functions built into those apps, which use the options on Facebook.

 - Leave no stone unturned: The more you can test and the more data you collect then the more efficient you will be able to make your campaigns over the long-term.
 It may seem a pain right now, and your Community Manager will hate you for asking, but the benefits will pay off

 - Don’t be afraid to experiment: As long as you are working within the parameters you set, you shouldn’t worry too much about ‘getting it wrong’.
 Failing is the best way to learn that something doesn’t work, and optimising those variations out.

 - Do this on your next campaign: Now you know it can be done, there’s no reason to not try this in preparation for your next campaign.
 Ultimately, why would you not invest a little time in improving your engagement and/or conversion rate from social?

 Do you split test your Facebook posts?
 How have you found the process?
 Share your experiences in the comments or by tweeting me @benharper87

-Ben is a former data analyst turned social media expert having honed his skills within both major corporations and cutting edge social start ups and it is that unique mix of skills that makes him a key member of the Zazzle Media team.
+Ben is a former data analyst turned social media expert having honed his skills within both major corporations and cutting edge social start ups.
+Ben co-founded Datify in 2013 to bring a data driven approach to digital marketing.

 While left brained big data crunching is his bread and butter it is his ability to turn that into user focused strategies that powers our world-class social and ...